 Nevertheless,a few hi-tech industries such as pharmaceuticals ,aerospace and information technology have enjoyed considerable success in the UK.
 In aerospace, Britain has mainly succeeded in relation to military aircraft – in which it pioneered jet engines during the second world war.
 Hi tech military products have been developed through massive government expenditure, and large sales achieved, a substantial proportion of them to disreputable regimes such as Saudi Arabia.

 After a government rescue from bankruptcy in 1971, Rolls- Royce has continued to produce a significant proportion of the jet engines installed to power civil airliners.The outstanding British success in the civil aircraft market itself has been manufacturing wings for Airbus –one of the very few significant surviving successful challenges to USA dominance of world civil aircraft markets since 1945.
-This success is at risk through Brexit.
+This success is at risk on account of Brexit

 The financial markets’ Big Bang in 1986 resulted in enormous expansion in the essentially parasitical operations of financial markets, including the creation of huge opportunities for trading in derivatives.
 The financial sector of the economy became much more important in terms of its share in GDP, and the City of London benefited enormously from such developments.
 Surely after Brexit, European bankers will achieve larger shares of such semi-criminal feasts at the expense of the UK.